cyates-checkmarx/CxOne_Scan_Monster/README.md

 - `--tenant_name`: Your tenant name in Checkmarx One.
 - `--api_key`: Your API key for authenticating with the Checkmarx One APIs.
 - `--repo_file`: Path to a file containing a list of repository URLs to scan.
+- `--duration MINUTES`: Define a waiting period in minutes between each scan.
+- `--scan_quantity`: Define a total quantity of scans.

 ### Optional Arguments